johannschopplich/unlazy/docs/guide/placeholders.md

 ## Server-Side Decoding

-If you are using a server-side framework, you can use the `createPngDataUri` function to create a PNG data URI from a hash string.
+If you're using a server-side framework, you can use the `createPngDataUri` function to create a PNG data URI from a hash string.
 The resulting data URI can then be used as the `src` attribute of an image.

 ::: code-group
   ```ts [BlurHash]